Insulation & Window Upgrades

 Insulation rebates are calculated using the square footage of the area to be insulated and the rebate per square foot.
-Only uninsulated areas are eligible for the rebate.
+Amounts vary.

 Window rebates are calculated using the square footage of the window area being replaced.
-Attic insulation of at least R-19 is required.
+Amounts vary.

 Area Weatherization Installers

 A Note About Lead Paint